-A randomized block design was initiated in 2019 with three grazing treatments each replicated four times to monitor aboveground cumulative production in a patch-burn grazing system at the Central Grasslands Research Extension Center.
+A randomized block design was initiated in 2019 with three grazing treatments each replicated four times to monitor cumulative growth of forage production in a patch-burn grazing system at the Central Grasslands Research Extension Center.
 Rotational grazing intervals of two, four and six weeks (with an equivalent rest period) were assigned to treatments.

-Caged grazing exclosures, measuring 2.43 by 4.87 meters, were located in an 8- or 16-hectare patch burn that had been completed in the spring prior to grazing turnout.
+Caged grazing exclosures, measuring 8 by 16 feet, were located in a 20- or 40-acre patch burn that had been completed in the spring prior to grazing turnout.
 A control was established to represent non-grazed, season-long forage production.

 Soil type and vegetation communities were similar among replicates, as defined by the Natural Resources Conservation Service's ecological site descriptions and equivalent land use histories.
-The sites frequently consisted of Kentucky bluegrass (Poa pratensis), smooth brome (Bromus inermis), western wheatgrass (Pascopyrum smithii), blue grama (Bouteloua gracilis), goldenrod (Solidago spp.), Flodman's thistle (Cirsium flodmanii) and more.
-Cow-calf pairs grazed freely in the pasture from May 22 to Oct.
-23, 2019, at a moderate stocking rate designed to achieve 30% forage utilization.
-The degree of disappearance within the patch-burn area at the grazing exclosures was 72% for graminoids and 11% for forbs.
+The loamy sites frequently consisted of Kentucky bluegrass (Poa pratensis), smooth brome (Bromus inermis), western wheatgrass (Pascopyrum smithii), blue grama (Bouteloua gracilis), goldenrod (Solidago spp.), Flodman's thistle (Cirsium flodmanii) and more.

+Cow-calf pairs grazed at a moderate stocking rate designed to achieve 30% utilization from May 22 to Oct.
+23 and May 19 to Oct.
+22 during 2019 and 2020, respectively.
+The degree of disappearance within the patch-burn area where the grazing exclosures were located, however, was 72% for graminoids and 11% for forbs during 2019, while the degree of disappearance during 2020 was 80% for graminoids and 69% for forbs.

-Aboveground Cumulative Production
+Cumulative Growth of Forage Production

-Forage production was collected following each grazing interval from areas that were predetermined and marked with global positioning system (GPS) technology.
-All standing biomass was clipped to the soil surface from three 0.25 m2 frames per treatment in the grazing exclosure and its paired plot (grazed).
-Clippings were separated by grass and forbs and oven-dried at 50 C for 48 hours, and samples were weighed.
+Herbage production was collected following each grazing interval from areas that were predetermined and marked with global positioning system (GPS) technology.
+Three 0.25-meter (m) frames were used to estimate forage production per treatment in the grazing exclosure and its paired plot (grazed).
+Clippings were separated by graminoids and forbs, oven-dried at 122 F for 48 hours and weighed.

-Upon collection of samples, the grazing exclosure was removed and installed at the paired (grazed) plot, which then was allowed to recover from grazing (two, four or six weeks).
-The data collected at the end of each grazing interval represented forage production from in and out of the grazing exclosure.
-The control was sampled every four weeks throughout the growing season.
+Upon collection of samples, the grazing exclosure was removed and installed at the nearby paired (grazed) plot, which then was allowed to recover from grazing (two, four or six weeks).
+The data collected at the end of each grazing interval represented forage production from in and out of the grazing exclosure, the difference of which is assumed consumed by livestock.